 Fin Materials

 Fins are made from a variety of materials, e.g., rubbers, plastics, and foams.
-Depending upon the material, the fin can be flexible, soft, hard, firm, or rigid.
-I always suggest trying flexible fins if you are a beginner, firmer fins can be quite a bit of a workout.
+Depending on the material, the fin can be flexible, soft, hard, firm, or rigid.
+I always suggest trying flexible fins if you are a beginner; firmer fins can be quite a bit of a workout.

 Open Vs. Closed Heel

-Closed and open heels are two designs among the fin users.
+Closed and open heels are two designs that are popular among fin users.

 10 Swim Fins to Choose For Wide Feet